layilin/SP23-33852/_paginated/sc-page129.md

 [^f129n3]: Dagger.

 [^f129n4]: Grainger is describing Africans smoking tobacco out of pipes.
-Tobacco (*Nicotiana tabacum*) is native to the Americas and was introduced to Africa in the 1500s.
+Tobacco was introduced from the Americas to Africa in the 1500s.

 [^f129n5]: Rice, yams, and maize were three major food crops in West Africa.
 While rice (*Oryza glaberrima*) and yams (one of many species of tuber within the *Dioscorea* genus) were native to the region, maize or corn (*Zea mays*) was not: maize's native range is Mexico and Guatemala.
 Maize was, however, introduced to Africa around 1500.
 Grainger could also be referring to Guinea corn (*Sorghum bicolor*), an important staple crop first cultivated in Africa thousands of years ago (Higman 222-232).